 Step Off!
 Magazine: Tell us about your upbringing and childhood growing up here in Barrio Logan.
 In what ways has the neighborhood molded and shaped the sound of your music?

 Real J. Wallace: I mean, everything is very complex, everything, not just where I live at.
-My Dad was living down here so I spent elementary down here and my Mom was living by like San Diego State, like in La Mesa.
-So I was going back and forth, so the dynamic here was I usually spending the time with my Dad, going out with some of his random girlfriends and stuff just spending the weekends there and it was fun (laughs), also I got older I more so knew the dynamics.
-Like, you don’t really know hood dynamics in elementary school, or at least I didn’t, I really haven’t got to understand, understand them til’ my early twenties, thats when I began to digest that stuff, I just wasn’t living that type of life.
-But, even to have to be aware of the certain colors that you’re wearing when you walk two or three blocks is just odd, and its something that as a younger person you just respect like, “ok I ain’t trying to disrespect nothing that’s going on”.
-I guess it shaped it in the way where, its weird because I didn’t learn a lot of this stuff until I got older.
-So it’s weird how like the past astro-projects itself into the future, because now I dropped Last Black Man in Barrio Logan and that’s where I really began to connect the dots.
+My Dad was living down here (Logan Heights) so I spent elementary down here and my Mom was living by like San Diego State, like in La Mesa.
+So I was going back and forth, so the dynamic here was I usually spending the time with my Dad, going out with some of his random girlfriends and stuff just spending the weekends there and it was fun (laughs), also as I got older the more I knew the dynamics.
+Like, you don’t really know hood dynamics in elementary school, or at least I didn’t.
+I really hadn’t got to understand, UNDERSTAND them til’ my early twenties; that’s when I began to digest that stuff, I just wasn’t living that type of life.
+But, even to have to be aware of the certain colors that you’re wearing when you walk two or three blocks is just odd, and its something that as a younger person you just respect like; “ok I ain’t trying to disrespect nothing that’s going on”.
+I guess it shaped it in the way where it’s weird because I didn’t learn a lot of this stuff until I got older.
+So it’s weird how like the past astro-projects itself into the future because now I dropped Last Black Man in Barrio Logan and that’s where I really began to connect the dots.
 I was like, “wait, my great Grandma lived there?
-And my Mom ended up living there to?”, And then twenty years later Dad ended living there total coincidence.
+And my Mom ended up living there too?”, And then twenty years later Dad ended living there total coincidence.
 So the family has kind of just been bred from around there, but, going back now and learning that lineage the view looks so crazy.
 But, it’s amazing to me because everybody’s view is just as spectacular, its just taking the time to say sit down with your Mom, sit down with your Grandma and connect all the dots, because the dots to where you are right now in your current time is fucking crazy how you got there!
 No matter who you are, it fucking crazy!
-But, I was at present so fighting for my presence as I got older I slowed down and said “what was happening my whole life to make who I am today?”.
-It’s weird, it’s shaped me then without me knowing and it’s shaping me now.
+But, I was at present so fighting for my presence as I got older I slowed down and said: “what was happening my whole life to make who I am today?”.
+It’s weird, it shaped me then, without me knowing and it’s shaping me now.

 Step Off!
 Magazine: You have deep roots in Barrio Logan, your Great- Grandma, Mom, Dad, Auntie all lived in the same place, do you feel a responsibility to give back to the community and to help especially given what has been happening to a lot of Black and Brown communities with gentrification?

 Step Off!
-Magazine: In recent years especially in Black and Brown communities there’s been a spotlight and emphasis about the spread of gentrification where neighborhoods and communities which have traditionally Black and Brown for generations are essentially be economically whitewashed and the original residents are being displaced due this phenomena of reverse white flight.
-We’ve seen it happen here in San Diego from City Heights, to North Park and unfortunately we’re kind of seeing in creep into Barrio Logan.
-In a tweet I saw you point out that “Officially 4 businesses have closed in Barrio Logan over the past month”.
-Do you believe that’s true that gentrification his having a detrimental effect of the Barrio and what are your thoughts on the issue?
+Magazine: In recent years especially in Black and Brown communities there’s been a spotlight and emphasis on the spread of gentrification where neighborhoods and communities which have traditionally Black and Brown for generations are essentially being economically whitewashed and the original residents are being displaced due to this phenomenon of reverse white flight.
+We’ve seen it happen here in San Diego from City Heights to North Park and unfortunately, we’re kind of seeing in creep into Barrio Logan.
+In a tweet, I saw you point out that “Officially 4 businesses have closed in Barrio Logan over the past month”.
+Do you believe that’s true that gentrification his having a detrimental effect on the Barrio and what are your thoughts on the issue?